babashka/sci/README.md

 Distributed under the Eclipse Public License 1.0.
 This project contains code from Clojure and ClojureScript which are also licensed under the EPL 1.0.
 See LICENSE.

+The directory `inlined` contains source from [`tools.reader`](https://github.com/clojure/tools.reader) which is licensed under the EPL license.